superpose-labs/ares/QUBO_KAIST_PLAN.md

 ### Lessons Learned

-1. **Cannot-link approximation is conservative**: Future work should implement true quadratic objective in CP-SAT using McCormick linearization or quadratic ILP solvers (Gurobi/CPLEX)
+1. **Quadratic penalty linearization works well**: CP-SAT successfully handles the true objective function using auxiliary variables for the diversity penalty

 2. **Greedy is highly competitive**: The lazy greedy algorithm with diversity penalty works remarkably well for this problem structure